 How does dialogue work?

-In a lot of RPGs, dialogue sections basically put the game on pause while two characters talk stiffly back and forth.
-It’s not the best way to deliver the story, and thankfully Cyberpunk 2077 has massive improvements in this area.
 While we’re not 100 percent certain, all dialogue appears to happen in real-time.
 You can continue moving and looking around, but when you focus the camera back on the character you’re speaking to, dialogue options appear on screen.
-There were usually three or four options at any time, which does suggest this system won’t be as robust as in some other RPGs.
+There were usually three or four options at any time in the demo we first saw.

-We’re OK with that, though, because this new system and the first-person perspective make for some incredibly tense exchanges.
+It isn’t the same old RPG dialogue system, and along with the first-person perspective, it looks like it makes for some tense exchanges.
 When V and her sidekick Jackie arrived at a Maelstrom gang hideout with the intention of buying a powerful piece of gear, the deal almost went sour.
 In the middle of the dialogue sequence, characters including V started drawing weapons and pointing them at one another.
 Meanwhile, dialogue prompts kept appearing that let you try to steer the situation: Do you try to keep calm or open fire?
 In this situation, we finally managed to deescalate by showing the thugs that we had the money and weren’t looking to screw them over.

 In an earlier scene, V was apprehended by a group of corporate agents.
 These extremely deadly characters were looking for information, and mistook V as someone they were looking for.
 While they pinned her to the ground, they jacked into her cyberware and installed a lie detector app and began an interrogation.
 If we lied, they would know it immediately and there would be consequences because of that.
 This new system feels fluid and natural.
 There’s no longer the clear distinction of entering and exiting a conversation with someone.
 Everything flows together.